Compliance

 Compliance and risk assessment

-During Compliance Enforcement Month held each year, we hold an anonymous questionnaire.
+During Compliance Enforcement Month held each year, we conduct an anonymous questionnaire.
 This includes a survey on employee awareness of compliance including of ethics, safety, quality, confidential corporate information, harassment, the organizational culture, and use of the consultation desks.
 Through this, we confirm the status of compliance risks in the workplace.

 Anti-corruption initiatives